 6.1 In order to measure how successful these changes are we will utilise tools such as social media audits, blog and google analytics to monitor numbers and engagement across the college/school web presence.
 These will then provide us with qualitative and quantitative data with which we can build a measurable timeline of improvements to practice that will allow us to plot further changes accordingly.

 6.2 We will define key performance indicators that complement the overall university strategy to objective is to increase visitors from one million to 1.3 million to underpin our target increase in applications to 17,000, reduce bounce, and review and ensure compliance with tailoring content.

+Priorities

-6.4These have been achieved and updated as previously stated.
+6.4 The immediate priorities are to implement the current recommendations for the College’s social media accounts, corporate pages and blogs in a timely fashion in order to create stable platforms for further development.
+These have been achieved and updated as previously stated.

-6.5These continue to be explored and updated.
+6.5 The further development will see the continued creation of multimedia elements for the college and schools (as well as their research groups).
+This will also involve the use of student-led projects and the ongoing exploration of new technologies and platforms to enable the college, its staff, and students to achieve the goals set out in the university’s strategic plan for 2016 – 2021.
+These continue to be explored and updated.

-6.6 These continue to be explored and updated as we feed into university-wide projects as well.
+6.6 Future priorities will include looking at emerging technologies and how they can benefit the college in order to best present the work being undertaken, improve interaction between current and prospective students, and also develop the college’s reputation as a leader in the use of new technologies.
+These continue to be explored and updated as we feed into university-wide projects as well.

-7.2 Content should reflect the dynamic environment of the university and be deliverable through different channels such as YouTube, Facebook, Twitter, and any other platforms that are deemed appropriate.
-To this end we will look to develop links with students and encourage them to contribute written and visual content for the blogs and social media as well as developing resources to embrace developing technologies such as 3D & 360 filming for corporate videos, and augmented/virtual reality applicatio

-7.3 Every effort must be made to follow upcoming trends in terms of new apps, platforms and social trends that would affect the delivery of content across different media.
-This will be done by regular engagement with students, staff, and monitoring of compe

 Student Engagement